| SLOVENIA - Where is Slovenia and how do I get there? |

 in supposed reference to your political and social status.

 Green is for Zlatorog from Laško.
-The legendary brew is made in the town of the same name dating back to 1825 and because
+The legendary brew is made in the town of the same name and regarded as the 'real mans drink'.

 Union the Red from Ljubljana has a sweeter taste and